Being environmentally conscious is important as there is only one planet, earth!

 Final Thoughts on How to be More Eco-Friendly

-By changing only a few aspects of your daily habits, as we’ve recommended above, you will be well on your way to living a far more eco-friendly lifestyle.
+By changing only a few aspects of your daily habits, as recommended above, you will be well on your way to living a more eco-friendly lifestyle.

-Starting off with slight changes can help you see the benefits of environmentally friendly living more consciously.
+Starting with slight changes can help you see the benefits of environmentally friendly living more consciously.

 An eco-friendly lifestyle can often make you feel healthier and more relaxed.
-There are so many advantages to living green – try it and see for yourself!
+Living green has so many advantages – try it and see for yourself!

 - Things You Can Do to Help Fight Climate Change